Skip to main content

 ℹ NOTE

 Guidance from the Clinic: The "anxious" executive I treated a 35-year-old CFO in Philadelphia who was having severe panic attacks before board meetings.
 Cardiology had cleared his heart.
 Psychiatry had prescribed benzodiazepines.
 We looked deeper.
 His genetic panel showed he was homozygous for C677T (two copies of the variant), and his homocysteine (a blood marker that goes up when methylation is inefficient) was dangerously high.
 He was not having "panic attacks" in the traditional sense.
 He was hitting a neurotransmitter crash because his brain could not make serotonin efficiently under stress.
 We did not need more sedatives.
 We needed to fix the pathway.
 We switched him to a precision methylated B-complex and added glycine to support the buffer system.
-The clinical picture turned around within three weeks.
+The clinical picture turned around within 3 weeks.

 How does folic acid become a "trap" for people with MTHFR variants?